Wives of Henry VIII: Jane Seymour

 Jane Seymour (c.
-1508 – 24 October 1537) was Henry's third wife.
+1512/1513 – 24 October 1537) was Henry's third wife.
 She initially served Catherine of Aragon as maid-of-honour from 1532 and was then one of Anne Boleyn's ladies-in-waiting.

-Jane, the daughter of Sir John Seymour, a knight, and Margery Wentworth, was probably born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
+Jane, the daughter of Sir John Seymour and Margery Wentworth, was probably born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
 She was of lower birth than most of Henry's wives, only being able to read and write a little, but was much better at needlework and household management, which were considered much more necessary for women at the time.

 In January 1536, the King took an interest in the demure and fair-haired Jane, the complete opposite of Queen Anne.
 When Anne was arrested for treason in May 1536, Jane was quickly moved into royal apartments.

 Jane married Henry on 30 May 1536 at the Palace of Whitehall, eleven days after Anne Boleyn's execution.
-Jane was 28 and Henry was 44.
+Jane was 22/23 and Henry was 44.
 As Queen, Jane was known for her peaceful nature.
 She managed to repair the fraught relationship between Henry and his daughter Mary.
 Modern historians emphasize that portrayals of Anne Boleyn and Katherine Howard as dangerous seductresses or femme fatales owe more to Victorian morality and twentieth-century cultural anxieties than to contemporary evidence.

 Almost a year and a half after marriage, Jane gave birth to a male heir, Edward, but then died twelve days later from postpartum complications.
 Jane was the only wife to receive a royal burial.
 When Henry died, he chose to be buried next to her in St George's Chapel, Windsor Castle.
 It is unclear if this decision was purely sentimental or a political signal designed to reinforce the legitimacy of his youthful heir, Edward, or both of those.